emews/emews-project-creator/README.md

  * `data` - date required by the model and algorithm (inputs, etc.).
  * `etc` - additional code used by EMEWS
- * `ext` - Swift/T extensions, including the default emews utility code extension as well as the EQ/R and EQ/Py extensions
+ * `ext` - Swift/T extensions, including the default EMEWS utility code extension as well as the EQ/R and EQ/Py extensions
  * `python` - Python code (e.g., model exploration algorithms written in Python)
  * `python\test` - tests of the Python code